-Type II applications shall be limited to applications wherein an applicant is seeking to co-locate new personal wireless service equipment by installing such new wireless equipment upon an already existing personal wireless services facility structure, tower, or complex, which does not meet the definition of a small wireless facility or which will not meet the definition of a small wireless facility or which will not meet the definition of a small wireless facility and/or structure.
+Type II applications shall be limited to applications wherein an applicant is seeking to co-locate new personal wireless service equipment by installing such new wireless equipment upon an already existing personal wireless services facility structure, tower, or complex, which does not meet the definition of a small wireless facility or which will not meet the definition of a small wireless facility if and when the proposed new personal wireless service equipment is installed upon the existing facility and/or structure.
 Type II applications for co-location of personal wireless service facility equipment in Residential District (R4), Commercial Districts (CC, SC, RC), Public and Quasi-Public Districts (P-1, P-2, A-1, A-2, A-3), to the extent an already existing personal wireless services facility structure already exists in these districts, shall either be a permitted use with a building permit, or a conditional use permit, as set forth below.